 “With recent acquisitions by national players, we have seen the start of a new season that will continue into the future The sheer scale and nature of upcoming projects lend themselves to international and national players in this market.
 This makes them ideal for marketing to larger national players and organisations”, he believes.

-He says that going forward, Tongaat Hulett Developments will package parts of its portfolio as a pipeline.
+He says that going forward, Tongaat Hulett Property will package parts of its portfolio as a pipeline.
 “This phased approach is good for big developers who look for serious scale.”

 “In the past, we have embarked on high-end residential, commercial or industrial developments.
 With a longer-term portfolio approach, the focus will now be more on mixed-use developments with a number of large projects coming up,” he explains.